MarilynKeller/SMPL2AddBiomechanics/README.md

 ### Markers on SMPL

-In order to fit the OpenSim model to the SMPL sequence, we need to have the same markers defined on both models.
+To fit the OpenSim model to the SMPL sequence, we need to have the same markers defined on both models.
 So for each marker of the .osim model, you need to provide the corresponding vertex index on SMPL.
 By default, we use the BSM marker set.
-You can find it as a dictionnary in `SMPL2AddBiomechanics/smpl2ab/data/bsm_markers.yaml`.
+You can find it as a dictionary in `SMPL2AddBiomechanics/smpl2ab/data/bsm_markers.yaml`.

-If your model has a different marker set, you can create your own dictionnary similar `SMPL2AddBiomechanics/smpl2ab/data/bsm_markers.yaml`.
+If your model has a different marker set, you can create your own dictionary similar `SMPL2AddBiomechanics/smpl2ab/data/bsm_markers.yaml`.
-This dictionnary must contain the same markers as your .osim model.
+This dictionary must contain the same markers as your .osim model.
 To help you to create this dictionnary, you can run the following script:
 ```bash
 python smpl2ab/utils/kin_helpers.py -o  /path/to/your/model.osim  -m -mr
 ```